 For example—say you’re a beverage manufacturer.
 And you want to survey your existing customers on product quality.

-Here your target audience will have a wide range of preferences—fruit juice, soft drinks, coffee, etc.
+Here, your target audience will have a wide range of preferences.
+For example, fruit juice, soft drinks, coffee, etc.

 So, asking a question such as ‘How much will you rate our coffee’ will not make sense for the ones who don’t drink coffee at all.

 This way, you can get your audience to answer only the questions relevant to them.
-And the responses received will have highly accurate data to provide valuable business insights.
+And the responses received will have highly accurate data.
+This will, in turn, provide valuable business insights.